Home

 2022-05-08 21:46:17

-"I was just searching for anything that regarded fascinating," Younger mentioned, and when she noticed it, she knew she had to have it.
+"I was just in search of anything that seemed attention-grabbing," Younger stated, and when she saw it, she knew she needed to have it.

-"It was a discount at $35, there was no purpose to not buy it," Younger mentioned.
-She informed CNN Friday she has been reselling her antique finds since 2011.
+"It was a discount at $35, there was no cause not to purchase it," Younger said.
+She advised CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any history to it.